MatousMarik/AI/search/pacman/README.md

 When your search returns a `Solution`, the first action in the solution is the direction that Pac-Man should go.

 The main issue should be assigning cost to graph edges to avoid going undesirable paths.
 E.g. edges close to a ghost, or you can consider where the ghosts are heading.
 Remember that UCS does not work with negative costs.

+Keep in mind that your agent has to answer in given time.

 ### Visual debugging
 For easier debugging you can use class methods of `PacView` that allows your to visualize paths, lines and texts.
 You can find these at the bottom of [game/pac_gui.py](game/pac_gui.py) under *VISUAL AIDS FOR DEBUGGING*.